AntonioModer/adonaac.github.io/source/documentation/tilemap/index.markdown

 {% img center /assets/tilemap2.png %}

 The new corners are correctly placed because the tables in the <code class="text">extended_rule</code> table specify which tiles can be neighbors to each one of those new corners.
-If only the simple rules were used, then the right corner would be placed as the left corner, because the algorithm would have no way of knowing which is which (test it)!
 <br><br>

 <div><table class="CodeRay">